spara/jigsawstack-app/README.md

 ## What's next?

-The structure of this applicaiton is modular and the client application can changed to perform other task.
+The structure of this applicaiton is modular¸ and the client application can changed to perform other task.
 For example, the [Translate API](https://docs.jigsawstack.com/api-reference/ai/translate) we can add a Python module that can translate text extracted from a Chinese website or PDF and make it queryable using the applicaiton.
 The simplicity and flexibility of Jigsaw Stack makes building applications easy and fast.